-How Crossword Puzzles Are Made
+How Crossword Puzzles Are Really Made

 Editor's Note: Last week, we published an item on how crossword puzzles are made.
 As many, many readers pointed out, we didn't have our facts straight.
 You deserve better.
 So today we've enlisted the help of professional crossword puzzle writer Matt Gaffney.
 Matt currently creates crosswords for The Week, New York Magazine, and Washingtonian, and he also wrote our book of crosswords.
 Let's try this again.

 WORD-WEAVING 101: HOW TO LOVINGLY AND SKILLFULLY CREATE A CROSSWORD PUZZLE

 If you’d like to solve the puzzle discussed in this article before reading further, click here.

 When I tell people at parties that I write crossword puzzles for a living, by far the most common question they ask is, “Would you excuse me for a moment?”
 If that level of social esteem sounds like something to which you might aspire, follow along as I construct a crossword puzzle from start to finish.

 OK, the real first question they ask at parties is, “Which do you write first, the clues or the grid?”
 Answer: neither.
 The first thing you do is come up with your puzzle’s theme.

 A crossword puzzle’s theme is some unifying motif among certain answers in the grid, generally the longest answers.
 Crossword themes range from vaguely comprehensible to hellishly complex.
 For this puzzle we’ll stick to the former.